 Institute adjunct Richard Loyn was awarded the D.L.
 Serventy Medal (for outstanding published work on birds in the Australasian region) at the Birdlife Australia Congress at Portland, Oct 4-5, 2014.

 A/Prof Geoff Burrows was recognised in the Australian Awards for University teaching program in 2012.

 Institute adjunct Darla Hatton MacDonald and Prof Mark Morrison’s paper published in 2010 —Hatton MacDonald, D. and Morrison, M. (2010).
 Valuing Biodiversity Using Habitat Types.
 Australasian Journal of Environmental Management 17(4): 235-243 was awarded the Eric Anderson award for the best article in the Australasian Journal of Environmental Management on Sept 28, 2011.

-ILWS Adjunct Rob McInnes has been made an International Fellow of the Society of Wetland Scientists, joining past awardees from ILWS including Institute Adjuncts Professors Nick Davidson and David Mitchell, and Institute Director Professor Max Finlayson. he was presented with his medal at the Society's annual meeting in Denver, Colorado, in May.
+ILWS Adjunct Rob McInnes received an International Fellow of the Society of Wetland Scientists, joining past awardees from ILWS including Institute Adjuncts Professors Nick Davidson and David Mitchell, and Institute Director Professor Max Finlayson.
+Rob was presented with his medal at the Society's annual meeting in Denver, Colorado, May 29 to June 1.